ZelingXiong/Multi_Spintronics_Board/README.md

 By running the Audio_Double_Board.py file, double-spintronics board training will begin.

+Np in each file represents number of different signals included in the classification task.

+Suitable range for Np is 2 to 10.

 ### NOTE
 The training is very time and energy consuming, make sure you have enough time and battery:)